 Cancer can also spread to your bones from somewhere else.
-This is called secondary bone cancer.
-The signs and symptoms of secondary bone cancer can be different.
+This is called secondary or metastatic bone cancer.
+The signs and symptoms of secondary bone cancer may be different.

 You might have an area that is painful or tender.
-It might be painful when you are lying still.
+It might be painful when you are resting.
 The pain is often worse when you are in bed at night.

-You could have pain that travels along a nerve.
-Or, you might feel pain in a different part of your body to where the tumour is.
+You could have pain that travels along a nerve giving you pain in a different part of your body to where the tumour is.
 This is called referred pain.